-The Contractor continued maintaining erosion control items including silt fence, rock filter dams, erosion control blankets, and placing temporary seed.
+The Contractor continued maintaining erosion control items including silt fence, rock filter dams, erosion control blankets, and placing temporary seed as needed to prevent erosion.
 Clearing and grubbing activities are complete.
-Two major earthwork tasks are ongoing and include embankment south of IH 20 for the northbound exit ramp and excavation at the pre-existing FM 849.
+Excavation at the FM 849 underpass was completed during this period.
+The final major earthwork task is the embankment south of IH 20 for the northbound exit ramp for which work is currently ongoing.

 The substructure and superstructure construction of all bridges on the project is complete.
-The only remaining bridge items are grinding and grooving the deck surfaces.
+The only remaining bridge items are grinding and grooving the deck surfaces and painting.
 Rip rap construction for bridge abutments is complete at all bridge abutment locations with the exception of minor concrete work required at Davis Branch.
 All retaining wall construction is complete on the project.
 Construction of project culverts and storm sewer is complete.
-Grading is still ongoing for drainage ditches throughout the Project and rip rap construction for drainage ditches is ongoing.
+Ongoing drainage work includes grading and rip rap construction of the ditches throughout the project.

 Subgrade cement treatment is complete at all locations except for the northbound exit ramp south of IH 20.
-Cement treatment is not needed for the main lanes at existing FM 849 where excavation is ongoing.
-This area will utilize a drainable pavement section.
-Flexible base, prime coat, the first four inches of mainlane asphalt pavement, and the first two inches of ramp asphalt pavement have been placed project-wide with the exception of the two areas mentioned above with outstanding earthwork.
-The one course surface treatment has been placed from US 69 to the Stevenson Branch Bridge, and the two inch.
+Flexible base, prime coat, the first four inches of main lane asphalt pavement, and the first two inches of ramp asphalt pavement have been placed project-wide with the exception of the main lanes at FM 849 and the northbound exit ramp to IH 20.
+The one course surface treatment has been placed from US 69 to the Stevenson Branch Bridge.

-During the reporting period, the Contractor progressed lighting activities by continuing construction of luminaire foundations and completing the wiring work required for the roadway lighting.
+During the reporting period, the Contractor began installation of the gantry structures, progressing work at the two ramp locations south of FM 16.
+The Contractor also progressed lighting activities by continuing construction of luminaire foundations and completing the wiring work required for the roadway lighting.